Over the years, I’ve often wondered how it is that little things can make a big difference.

 - Cultural myths: When legendary football coach, Vince Lombardi, made his famous remarks about winning, he didn’t say “winning is everything”; he really said “the will to win is everything”.
 But, because his philosophy about winning was his legacy, this misquote was never challenged and became the mantra for sports and business ever since.
 The problem is that there’s a world of difference in the meaning between the two quotes.

 One thing is certain: if you’re always putting others first – with no regard for your true needs – there will always be those who will take advantage of your good nature.
 When the chips are down, they cash in.
-It’s just business.”, becomes a cover for a multitude of sins.
+It’s just business.”, becoming a cover for a multitude of sins.

 In the end, I’ve found that it’s critically important to stand up for yourself, but that doesn’t mean walking all over someone else’s rights.
 The world is too big to be small.
 Being considerate of others may seem self-defeating in the short run, but in the long run, having a healthy self-respect wins.

 You still have to live with yourself – which means acknowledging your short comings – but you don’t need to psychologically beat yourself up.
 We all make mistakes that we later regret, because we are imperfect, and there is nothing we can do about it.
-Remember, however; that one negative event doesn’t define your whole life.
+Remember however; that one negative event doesn’t define your whole life.
 You’re more than that.
-And, sometimes your gallon-sized plans are too much for those of pint-sized imaginations, who often feel threatened.
+And, sometimes your gallon-sized plans are too much for those of pint-sized imaginations who often feel threatened.

 The best advice I’ve heard was that beginning is half done – small steps are important.
-You may not be what you want to be tomorrow, yet looking ahead, what steps do you need to take now, to get there?
+You may not be where you want to be tomorrow, yet looking ahead, what steps do you need to take now, to get there?